usamaxyz/vinus/README.md

 ### Introduction

-Vinus is an abstruction built on top of Gulp.
-It helps you accomplish common Gulp tasks without any initial configuration.
+Vinus help you achieve common javascript and css tasks (compile, minify, concat or even generate rtl css styles).
+Vinus is an abstruction built on top of Gulp so you can accomplish common Gulp tasks without any initial configuration.

 Vinus helps you in:
 - Compiling javascript